Improving Regulated Product Safety and Availability

 Beginning in 2006, FDA created a Substance Registration System and unique ingredient identifiers because no other code system met the agency’s regulatory needs.
 UNIIs can be generated at any time in the regulatory life cycle for any substance, from an atom to an organism.

 Public UNII sources include: A flat file (spreadsheet) and simple search developed for electronic listing submitters hosted at precisionFDA and a public Global Substance Registration System hosted by the National Center for Advancing Translational Sciences.
+Users of precisionFDA can filter and export GSRS public data and create GSRS JSON records in their own user space.
+They can also use a precisionFDA shared space to collaborate with the FDA-SRS team.

 For UNII requests, data issues, or questions about GSRS contact: